-The next Share a Pencil Day will run on Wednesday 22nd of May 2019.
+The next Share a Pencil Day will take place in May 2020.

-For the past two years we have been raising awareness of global education issues through our annual Share a Pencil Day.
+For the past three years we have been raising awareness of global education issues through our annual Share a Pencil Day.

 A fun and interactive way for schools, teachers and pupils to explore the reasons why millions of children globally are still missing out on an education, and why that matters.
-In 2018 more than 80,000 children from more than 400 schools signed up to take part in the day.
+Since 2017 more than 150,000 children from more than 600 schools signed up to take part in the day.

 Completely free to participate, Share a Pencil Day is part of the World’s Largest Lesson, introducing the Sustainable Development Goals to children and young people everywhere and uniting them in action.
 Share a Pencil Day highlights Goal #4: Ensuring inclusive & equitable quality education & promote lifelong learning opportunities for ALL.